AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/github-token-issue-and-composer-key-procedures.md

 * Adobe Commerce on cloud infrastructure, [all supported versions](https://magento.com/sites/default/files/magento-software-lifecycle-policy.pdf)
 * Composer versions 1.10.20 and lower

->![info]
+>[!NOTE]
 >
->Note: Adobe Commerce on-premises merchants should check with their host provider to ensure they are using Composer version 1.10.21 or higher due to the token format changes introduced by Git.
+>Adobe Commerce on-premises merchants should check with their host provider to ensure they are using Composer version 1.10.21 or higher due to the token format changes introduced by Git.

 ## Issue